shizukujp/shizukujp/README.md

 # shizukujp&kiyoharujp
-this is a test project to check github./r/n
+this is a test project to check github.
 about: kiyoharu(jp) shizuku(jp)